Introduction

 Life Positions

-Life positions structure our attitude, perception, evaluation, assessment and response to persons, events and occurrences based on our self image - based on value, worth and dignity as persons.
-Life positions contribute to maintaining psychological inertia and homeostasis of the psychic organisation.
+Life positions structure our attitudes, perceptions, evaluations, assessments and responses to persons, events and occurrences, when we are subjected to stressful situations.
+They are based on our self-image.
+The components of self image are value, worth, dignity, esteem and respect as persons.
+Life positions help to maintain, the psychological inertia and homeostasis, of the psychic organisation.
 Psychological inertia is demonstrated by resistance to change or shift from one position to another.
 Homeostasis is demonstrated by the psychic system maintaining its stability.
+Save it to say, that life positions mould and shape our life course, and our relationships too.
+They go to build our destiny.
+This is particularly true in the case of people whose life is dramatic.

 Strokes

 Stroke represents the basic human need for touch.
-This touch can be physical (kinesthetic), visual, auditory, interactional or for that matter mere recognition of our existence.
-Studies have shown that stroke deprivation in infancy affects neurological, psychological and emotional growth.
+This touch can be physical, visual, auditory, interactional or for that matter as a mere recognition of our existence.
+It satiates stimulus hunger.
+It is defined as a unit of recognition.
+Studies have shown that stroke deprivation in infancy, affects neurological, psychological and emotional growth during growing years.

 Time Structuring